Human rights in Samoa: Freedom of Religion Versus Village Fono

-The Constitution of Samoa Article 11 guarantees protection of freedom of religion.
-However, it has been under scrutiny with much heated debates for years, in its application versus the village fono bylaws.
-Although these rights are guaranteed; time and time again, violations of these rights are a norm in the local level with most incidents gone unreported; perhaps out of fear of reparations if they oppose the fono openly, or, the value of va-fealoa’i (relationships based on respect of age, gender, status) and so conformity and compliance out of respect for the fono is the usual individual response to rights violations.
-This is because almost all villages have agreed to the mainline denominations (CCC, Methodist, Catholic) to be the only denominations for the villagers to attend.
-In the village of Gataivai in Savai’i (Samoa's biggest island), Methodist is the only denomination allowed whereas in Satupa’itea in Savai’i also where Catholic is the only denomination permitted.
-But, in the cases that have made the media limelight, for example the village of Salamumu; where a new denomination was banned from holding bible studies in the village as Methodist is the only denomination allowed; four men of an evangelic church were hog-tied; carried to the public road and left there until rescued by a church minister who pleaded for the men's lives.
-The new church members’ houses were burnt by the village, their possession destroyed and members beaten including a pregnant woman.
-In the case of Sovita v Police, the defendants were chiefs and untitled men (taulele’a) of Salamumu village; who argued that they were acting on order and command from the decision made by the fono.
-The case of Mau Sefo & others v Attorney General, the village of Saipipi banished the plaintiffs from the village for executing bible studies and worship services other than the three (mainline denominations) sanctioned.
-Furthermore, in the case of Tariu Tuivaiti v Sila Faamalaga & Others, “the plaintiffs were banished from the village of Matautu Falelatai for failing to attend church”.
-While the Courts are ruling in favour of fundamental rights including freedom of religion under the Constitution, only a few cases make it to court.
+The Constitution of Samoa Article 11 guarantees freedom of religion.
+However, it has been under scrutiny, with many heated debates for years in its application versus the village fono bylaws.Rev.
+Fepa'i Fiu Kolia, Secretary, National Council of Churches Samoa: The church and development, Samoan National Human Development Report, 2006 Despite the country's constitutional guarantee of religious freedom, violations at the local level are common, often going unreported due to fear of repercussions or the value of va-fealoa’i, which emphasizes respect and conformity.
+Most villages have agreed that only mainline denominations (CCC, Methodist, Catholic) should be permitted for villagers.International Religious Freedom Report for 2013, United States Department of State, Bureau of Democracy, Human Rights and Labor In Gataivai, Savai'i, only the Methodist denomination is permitted, while in Satupa'itea, only Catholicism is allowed.
+In Salamumu, a new denomination faced severe backlash when its adherents were banned from holding Bible studies; four members were hog-tied and abandoned until rescued, while their homes were burned, possessions destroyed, and members, including a pregnant woman, were beaten.
+In the case of Sovita v.
+Police, the defendants were chiefs and untitled men (taulele'a) of Salamumu village; who argued that they were acting on order and command from the decision made by the fono.
+The case of Mau Sefo & others v.
+Attorney General, the village of Saipipi banished the plaintiffs from the village for executing bible studies and worship services other than the three denominations sanctioned.
+Furthermore, in the case of Tariu Tuivaiti v.
+Sila Faamalaga & Others, "the plaintiffs were banished from the village of Matautu Falelatai for failing to attend church".
+While the courts typically rule in favor of the religious freedom guaranteed by the constitution, cases are rarely brought.